HyuanTan/lerobot_far/docs/experiments.md

   outputs/eval_thesis/so101/<method>/pi05/H16/trajectories
 ```

-**Summary:** RTC and FAR address disjoint failure modes and are complementary: RTC operates at chunk-delivery level (absorbs latency tails, reduces velocity discontinuities), FAR operates at execution level (detects contact-layer divergence via gripper signal).
-Neither subsumes the other; their combination covers the full failure space observed in deployment.
+**Summary:** RTC and FAR act at different levels of the deployment stack.
+RTC smooths chunk delivery by reducing discontinuities at action-chunk boundaries and partially absorbing queue-induced latency variation.
+FAR monitors gripper and motor feedback during execution and triggers recovery when the physical outcome diverges from the commanded trajectory.
+The two mechanisms address complementary failure modes: RTC improves temporal continuity, while FAR handles contact-level execution failures.